baazaa/baazaa.github.io/_posts/2024-10-17-robotdebt.md

 ### 7. Activists are trying to make the witch hunt as witch-hunty as possible.

-Claiming that so many code-of-conduct violations have been found out by some quasi-judicial body is malicious obfuscation.
+Claiming that x many code-of-conduct violations have been proven by some quasi-judicial body is malicious obfuscation.
 The motive here is obvious, to make it sound like so-and-so has committed some sort of crime and thereby punish them through public disgrace.
 But the code of conduct is just vague virtue-signalling, written to maintain the pretence that the APS has high standards.

 In most court-cases it’s principally facts that are in dispute.
 Did so-and-so murder the victim?
 When you hear that someone has been found in breach of say, s 13(2) of the Code, you may similarly assume some important matter of fact has been substantiated.
 But s 13(2) reads: “An APS employee must act with care and diligence in connection with APS employment.”
 In short, when someone has been found in breach of the code of conduct it’s simply a value-judgement by the commission that they didn’t do their job well enough.
 No more, no less.